No. 11 Squadron PAF: 1982 - 1998

 In January 1983, the unit was again moved to PAF Base Sargodha and became the first squadron to re-equip with the F-16 Fighting Falcon, becoming a Multi-Role unit with the introduction of the F-16A/B Block 15.

 The squadron was termed as "exceptional" after an inspection by the Inspectorate team on 28 October 1991.
 In early 1992 an imminent threat to Pakistani nuclear facilities led to the squadron flying missions under a national contingency plan named Thunderbolt from 19 February 1992.
 After nuclear tests by India in May 1998, the squadron was deployed on 24 May 1998 to its wartime location at a satellite base to perform day/night Air Defence Alert (ADA) duties until 28 May 1998 when the Pakistani nuclear tests were completed.

 2019 Jammu and Kashmir Airstrikes

 The No. 11 Squadron played a vital role during hostilities in 2019 with India.
-An F-16B Block-20 MLU (S. No. 84606) flown by Squadron Leader Hasan Siddiqui shot down an Indian SU-30MKI from the No. 221 Squadron IAF with an AIM-120 BVR missile.
+An F-16B Block-20 MLU (S. No. 84606) flown by Squadron Leader Hasan Siddiqui also supposedly shot down an Indian SU-30MKI from the No. 221 Squadron IAF with an AIM-120 BVR missile.